ameerhakme/amazon-bedrock-studio-demo/README.md

 ```

 Make sure to replace `<api-gateway-endpoint>` with the actual API Gateway endpoint URL and `<your API Key Here>`  with the API key value obtained from step 6 in the deployment process.

 ## Integration with Amazon Bedrock Studio
+Before proceeding with the integration steps, ensure that Amazon Bedrock Studio is set up in your AWS account.
+If you are an administrator, follow the AWS documentation to create and configure an Amazon Bedrock Studio workspace from the AWS console: [Create an Amazon Bedrock Studio workspace](https://docs.aws.amazon.com/bedrock/latest/userguide/administer-create-workspace.html).

+Once Amazon Bedrock Studio is set up, follow these steps to integrate the Athena Query API:
 1. Login to your Amazon Bedrock Studio account.
 2. Create a new project by entering a project name and a description.
 3. Access the newly created project and click on "Create new component".